bccbass/T1A1/BenjaminCampbell_T1A1.md

 # Q12

 The code snippet below will not run because the `input()` function automatically stores user input as a string.
-Python will not coerce it to a number when attempting the proceeding mathematic expression of `(celsius*9/5)+32`.
+Python will not coerce it to a number when attempting the mathematic expression  `(celsius*9/5)+32`.
 To test this we can invoke the `type()` function with `celsius` as an argument and it will confirm that it is a string.
 Because Python does not type coerce from string to float/int we will need to employ type conversion to convert the user input assigned to the celsius variable to a numeric type for the function to work as expected.

 _one possible solution:_